HeetJain-09/AI-Powered-Resume-Analysis-and-Job-Matching-System/README.md

 The generated match score is an **AI-generated estimate**, not an official ATS score or hiring decision.

-Results can vary depending on:
+Results may vary depending on:

 * Resume quality
 * Job description quality